RealSocketFramework/RSF-ArduinoADK-Client/README.md

 The connection of these are used with ADK between USB and server and WebSocket connected by Android.

-Real Socket Framework is aimed to expand framework to connect whether by Bluetooth or Ethernet Shield in near the future.
+Real Socket Framework is aimed to expand the framework to connect whether by Bluetooth or Ethernet Shield in near the future.

 * [QuickStart](https://github.com/RealSocketFramework/RSF-ArduinoADK-Client/wiki/QuickStart)